hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

     * It combines unit root tests, minimizing AIC and MLE to obtain an ARIMA model
     * Check all the params here: https://www.rdocumentation.org/packages/forecast/versions/8.13/topics/auto.arima
       * Also supports seasonal model
-* Check fitted model's residual normality to further valid the model, [check the bottom of the example here][16]
+* `plot_diagnostics()`
+  * Check residual to see whether it's random enough
+  * Both Q-Q plot and Histogram & KDE plot are checking whether the residual is normally distributed
+  * Correlogram is to confirm whether there is seasonality left by checking whether the residuals have autocorrelation with its lagged data

 #### VAR (Vector Autoregression) for multi-variate time series
 * All the methods mentioned above are used for univariate ts analysis.
 Vector Autoregression (VAR) is a multivariate forecasting algorithm that is used when two or more time series influence each other.